Keppra: 7 things you should know

 - When it comes time to discontinue Keppra, your doctor will advise you on a slowly tapering dosing schedule.
 Do not just stop it suddenly unless your doctor has advised you that a rapid withdrawal is justified.

-- Talk to your doctor if you feel like your mood has changed for the worse or you have any thoughts about suicide or self-harm.
+- Talk to your doctor if you feel like your mood has changed for the worse or if you have any thoughts about suicide or self-harm.
 Keppra may also cause aggression, anxiety, depression, and irritability.

 - Keppra may cause drowsiness or coordination difficulties and affect your ability to drive or operate machinery.
 Avoid alcohol.